Desulfitobacterium hafniense

-D. hafniense are anaerobic spore-forming bacteria.
+Desulfitobacterium hafniense are anaerobic spore-forming bacteria.
 The majority of the described isolates are facultatively organohalide respiring bacteria capable of reductive dechlorination of organohalides such as chlorophenols, and tetrachloroethene.
 The cells of D. hafniense are rod-shaped and 3.3 to 6 μm long by 0.6 to 0.7 μm wide, they are motile, each cell having one or two terminal flagella.
 All tested strains are resistant to the antibiotic vancomycin.

 Over the years several additional strains belonging to the hafniense species has been described from a diverse range of environments.
 Strains PCP-1, TCE1, DP7, TCP-A and G2 were originally published as members of a separate species Frappieri, but all are today considered as belonging to the hafniense species.